 In this most difficult of years, churches were closed for long periods of time and unable to raise income from their many activities, including normal collections and the hiring out of buildings.
-To help support them we provided ± 1.7 million in grants for urgent repairs, essential maintenance and the installation of community facilities.
+To help support them we provided £1.7 million of grants to churches and chapels for urgent repairs, essential maintenance and the installation of community facilities.